Drezlan/Jade-Regent/Characters/1 Caravan NPCs/Koya Mvashti/Koya Mvashti.md

+---
+Alias: Koya, The old woman, Fortune Teller, The healer,
+---

 #person #caravan

 Until she passed away from natural causes just a few months ago, Madame [[Niska Mvashti]]i was the oldest person in [[Sandpoint]].
 No one quite knows exactly how old the Varisian seer actually was when she died (she was already old when [[Sandpoint]] was founded over 40 years ago)—but the fact that her only daughter Koya is herself an old woman is a telling fact.
 Koya has spent a fair amount of her life traveling [[Varisia]] with a number of caravans, serving as a healer when she was younger and more recently as a fortune-teller.
 For the past several years, she’s been traveling with her adopted son [[Sandru Vhiski]] on a regular caravan route that travels between